Vivek Ramaswamy: Department of Government Efficiency

 A week after the 2024 election, President-elect Donald Trump announced that Ramaswamy and businessman Elon Musk had been tasked to lead the newly proposed Department of Government Efficiency (DOGE).
 However, Ramaswamy never worked with the DOGE team during the Trump administration, as on Inauguration Day, he dropped out of DOGE to focus on a potential 2026 Ohio gubernatorial campaign.
-The departure was reportedly due to friction between Ramaswamy and other DOGE leadership and staff.
+The departure was reportedly due to friction between Ramaswamy and other DOGE leadership and staff, as well as Ramaswamy stating American work culture "venerated mediocrity over excellence".

 2026 Ohio gubernatorial election

 On February 15, 2025, Ramaswamy filed to enter the 2026 Ohio gubernatorial election.
 He officially announced his run on February 24.
-On the same day, when Ramaswamy launched his campaign for Ohio governorship, he got the crucial endorsement from President Donald Trump, who posted “Vivek is also a very good person, who truly loves our Country, He will be a GREAT Governor of Ohio, will never let you down, and has my COMPLETE AND TOTAL ENDORSEMENT!”
+On the same day, when Ramaswamy launched his campaign for Ohio governorship, he was endorsed by President Donald Trump, who posted "Vivek is also a very good person, who truly loves our Country, He will be a GREAT Governor of Ohio, will never let you down, and has my COMPLETE AND TOTAL ENDORSEMENT!"

-According to political analysts, President Trump's early backing of Ramaswamy's candidature for Ohio governor is expected to immensely help his campaign and likely aimed to avoid a rough primary in Ohio.
-Ramaswamy also got support from President Trump's senior adviser Elon Musk, who posted on social platform X “Good luck, you have my full endorsement,” quoting Ramaswamy’s video announcing his run for Ohio governorship.
-On May 9, 2025, Ramaswamy received the official endorsement of the Ohio Republican Party's State Central Committee, marking the earliest the state Republican Party has ever endorsed a non-incumbent gubernatorial candidate.
+According to political analysts, Trump's early backing of Ramaswamy's candidacy was expected to help his campaign and help to avoid a difficult primary campaign.
+Ramaswamy also received support from Trump's senior adviser Elon Musk, who posted on social platform X "Good luck, you have my full endorsement," quoting Ramaswamy's video announcing his run for Ohio governorship.
+On May 9, 2025, Ramaswamy received the official endorsement of the Ohio Republican Party's State Central Committee, marking the earliest the state Republican Party had ever endorsed a non-incumbent gubernatorial candidate.

+On January 6, 2026, Ramaswamy announced that he had selected Ohio State Senate President Rob McColley as his running mate for lieutenant governor.
+On January 7, Ohio Governor Mike DeWine endorsed Ramaswamy's candidacy.

+Later that month, Ramaswamy's campaign ended its contract with a private security firm after a bodyguard assigned to his family was arrested on federal drug trafficking charges; it was later disclosed that several guards provided by the firm were not properly licensed to work as armed security in Ohio.

+In the May 5 Republican primary, Ramaswamy defeated Casey Putsch, 82.5% to 17.5%.

+If elected, Ramaswamy would become Ohio's first Indian American and billionaire governor.